Who can contribute to Arkansas on iTunes U?

 We know that students are motivated by tasks that allow them to work for authentic purposes and audiences.
 We also know that it is effective for students to tackle creative, project based tasks using digital tools to learn and demonstrate their learning.

-State agency programs, non-profit entities and educational initiatives like Arkansas Transition Services, AALI, ASTA, EAST Initiative, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.
+State agency programs, non-profit entities and educational initiatives like ASMSA, My School Info, Key Points, ASTA, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.

 What belongs in the Arkansas iTunes U library?

 Unlike YouTube, iTunes U is a curated library of educational content, and the standards for submission are designed to select material with the greatest potential value for learners.
-You can create collections of content or complete courses designed for iPads.
-How does a course compare to a collection?
+You can create collections of content, a podcast series and complete courses.

 How do I get started?

 Please feel free to contact Arkansas on iTunes U Coordinator, Donnie Lee in order to set up a meeting concerning iTunes U content creation and publication on our iTunes U site.

 Visit our FAQ for contributors to get more information.